 How SAALT Creates Change

 - SAALT is the community’s voice in our nation’s Capitol.
 SAALT connects with elected officials, media, and government agencies to highlight issues that affect South Asian Americans.
 Our work includes regular briefings and meetings with the White House, Department of Justice, and Department of Homeland Security, as well as our Advocacy Days that bring advocates and community members closer to decision makers in D.C.

 - SAALT is a resource for information on issues affecting the South Asian American community: Our reports shine a light on many of the issues affecting the South Asian American community.
-Recent reports include Power, Pain, Potential; Under Suspicion, Under Attack; From Macacas to Turban Toppers; and Building Community Strength.
+Recent reports include Communities on Fire; Power, Pain, Potential; Under Suspicion, Under Attack; From Macacas to Turban Toppers; and Building Community Strength.

 - SAALT creates opportunities and forums for dialogues and coalitions within and outside the South Asian American community.
-SAALT has convened events in Washington DC, Atlanta, Detroit, Philadelphia, Chicago, Houston, Miami, New York, New Jersey, and the San Francisco/Bay Area ranging from community dialogues to town
+SAALT has convened events in Washington DC, Atlanta, North Carolina, Detroit, Philadelphia, Chicago, Houston, Miami, New York, New Jersey, and the San Francisco/Bay Area ranging from community dialogues to town hall discussions.

 - SAALT develops South Asian community leadership: Through our Young Leaders Institute Program (YLI) SAALT has trained over 70 young South Asian Leaders in community-based projects.
 SAALT’s biennial National South Asian Summit, celebrating its 10-year anniversary in 2017, brings advocates and organizational leaders together in Washington, DC for skills-building workshops, community-led training and briefings.